Assisted areas (United Kingdom): England

 Responsibility for delivery of the schemes in England is mainly from 1 April that of the regional development agencies for RSA grants, whilst the Small Business Service handles both EGS and SMART, although larger RSA applications still have a direct involvement in the decision taking process by the DTI (over £2M).

 Scotland

 Scotland has its own variant schemes of RSA and the smaller grant, IFG scheme, both administered by the Scottish Executive.
 Again, this is a devolved department, directly under the auspices of the Scottish Parliament.

 Wales

-In Wales, both RSA and the new AIG, small grant scheme, are administered by the Welsh Assembly Government from offices in Cardiff, Swansea for South Wales, and Colwyn Bay for North Wales areas.
+In Wales, both RSA and the new AIG, small grant scheme, are administered by the Welsh Government from offices in Cardiff, Swansea for South Wales, and Colwyn Bay for North Wales areas.